Pediatric Core Strengthening Exercises

 - Sitting on pillow and reach for toy at 45 degrees behind them- complete on a padded surface, parent assisting by holding legs to ensure safety.
 Child rotates trunk to reach for item behind them and returns to sit.

 - Tall kneel walking: Encourage your child to push a cart, a weighted laundry basket, or other moveable surface while on their knees.
-Not only is this a great activity for core strengthening, but it also works on weight shifting, bum-bum strength, and coordination for walking.
+Not only is this a great activity for core strengthening, but it also works on weight shifting, pediatric trunk support and strengthening, and coordination for walking.

 About the Author